by Tim Bellhouse

-Drawings alone can't convey all of your requirements.
+Drawings alone can't convey all your requirements.
 Supporting drawings (whether hand-drawn or developed as 3D CAD) with a comprehensive and detailed specification will save you time and effort in the long run.
-Even on BIM projects, where a fully-rendered building may contain lots of additional information within the individual objects that make up the model, there's still lots of other details that need to be captured - not least the quality of materials you expect to be used, workmanship and any relevant standards that need to be met.
+Even on BIM projects, where a fully rendered building may contain lots of additional information within the individual objects that make up the model, there are still lots of other details that need to be captured - not least the quality of materials you expect to be used.
+This includes workmanship and any relevant standards that need to be met.

-While it may have been possible in the past to write a specification on the drawings themselves, today, that's just not possible - with so much information required a specification really is the only way to properly capture this information.
+While it may have been possible in the past to write a specification on the drawings themselves, today, that's just not possible.
+With so much information required, a specification really is the only way to capture this information.

 Specifications developed using NBS services draw on a classification system that can be used to precisely reference sections, systems and clauses in the specification on drawings or models.